 Beautifully located on top of the hill.
 It is relatively far from the city center, so it is a really calm place.
 Roses collection includes about 200 species and other types of flowers grow there as well.
 Small herbs garden is located in front of the main entrance.
 The garden is not only rich and diverse but also very precisely designed.
 Geometric shapes and symmetrical layout intertwine with romantic pergolas.
 It is a perfect location for a wedding photoshoot or Sunday afternoon walk.

 Orangerie is a place to feel a bit of Mediterranean culture, because of exotic plants and a restaurant serving Italian cuisine.
 It is also a popular place for a wedding party.
 Interestingly the front and the back of the glasshouse building look completely different.

-Orangerie is the best choice for a picknick because its very big part is covered with grass tarrases.
+Orangerie is the best choice for a picnic because its very big part is covered with grass tarrases.
 Water fountains give some refreshment during hot summer days.
-In a springtime, alleys are covered with pink flowers of chestnut trees.
+In the springtime, alleys are covered with pink flowers of chestnut trees.

 3. Botanical Garden

 For more educational trip choose the botanical garden.
 Thousands of plant species are grown there.
 The entrance is completely for free.
 You can choose from trees collection, alpine plants or more tropical ones like succulents.
 It is not a very popular place, so definitely will be not crowded.
 A perfect choice for a peaceful Saturday morning.
 If you are lucky and patient you can meet a squirrel or a butterfly.
 It is also a good place for nature photographers.